liyucheng09/MetaphorFrame/README.md

 This repository contains the implementation of our EACL 2023 paper "FrameBERT: Conceptual Metaphor Detection with Frame Embedding Learning" (https://arxiv.org/abs/2302.04834).
 FrameBERT is a BERT-based model that leverages FrameNet embeddings for improved metaphor detection and model explainability.
 Our extensive experiments demonstrate the effectiveness of FrameBERT on four public benchmark datasets (VUA, MOH-X, TroFi) compared to the base model and state-of-the-art models.

+**Important updates**: I am going to add a `inference.py` to enable quick metaphor detection on your customized data.
+I plan to finish the update at the end of this June!
+So please star our project to get posted.

 ## Repository Structure

 The repository is organized as follows: